jedisct1/libsodium-doc/helpers/padding.md

 ## Notes

-Padding should be applied prior to encryption, and removed after decryption.
+Padding should be applied prior to encryption and removed after decryption.

-Usage of padding in order to hide the length of a password is not recommended.
-A client willing to send a password to a server should hash it instead (even with a single iteration of the hash function).
+Usage of padding to hide the length of a password is not recommended.
+A client willing to send a password to a server should hash it instead, even with a single iteration of the hash function.

-This ensures that the length of the transmitted data is constant, and that the server doesn't effortlessly get a copy of the password.
+This ensures that the length of the transmitted data is constant and that the server doesn't effortlessly get a copy of the password.

 Applications may eventually leak the unpadded length via side channels, but the